sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 We again use the same notebook to create attributed networks [Notebook file](https://github.com/sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/blob/master/CreateSyntheticDataset.ipynb).

-Next, i will try some of the algorithms used in some of the papers listed below to find how well they on this synthetic dataset.
+Next, i will try some of the algorithms used in some of the papers listed below to find how well they perform on this synthetic dataset.

 ## Real-World Dataset